abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 ## Tuple

+It's an array-like structure where each element represent some property of a record.

-It's an array of fixed lengths and ordered with specific types (every element in the array represents some property of a record) and the order of the types in the array is important as it's used to describe the structure of the array.
+- It's an array of fixed lengths and ordered with specific types (every element in the array represents some property of a record) and the order of the types in the array is important as it's used to describe the structure of the array.

 > It's a special type exclusive to Typescript (doesn't exist in Javascript)